gdevashrayee/stock-analysis/readme.md

 ## Results
 ### Analysis of stocks
 The images below show the comparison of a dozen green energy stocks.
-The values ofcomparion include three groups of data:
+The values ofcomparion include three groups of data:<br />
-*Ticker name
+*Ticker name <br />
-*Total Daily Volume for a given year
+*Total Daily Volume for a given year <br />
 *Percentage of the yearly return for each stock in the given year